Aquarius-blake/The_Hive/README.md

 ## ❗❗❗ IMPORTANT NOTICE

-If you wish to use this project (as a template) for private/personal purposes, kindly link your own Firebase tools
+If you wish to use this project (as a template) for private/personal purposes, kindly link your own Firebase tools.

 ## 🎆 Releases

-Initial release will be added after standard themes are implemented
+Initial release will be added after standard themes are implemented.